EliottGdl/Javascript/README.md

-# Here are some of my projects made by using javascript (and mainly the processing library)
+# Here are some of my projects made using javascript (and mainly the processing library)
-they aren't all finish or optimized
+they aren't all finished or optimized